 Why Choose Us for Emergency Dentistry?

 - Same-day appointments available for most emergency patients

 - Hometown dentist with 20+ years of experience

 How to Handle Emergencies

 There are two main types of dental emergencies – ones that occur suddenly, like a broken or knocked-out tooth, and those that develop slowly over time, such as a toothache.
-In either case, the best thing to do is call our office as soon as possible.
+In either case, the best thing to do is call our dental office as soon as possible.
 Otherwise, any pain or damage will only become worse.
-After you contact us and before you can reach our office, however, there are a few things you can do on your own to help manage any dental emergency:
+After you contact us and before you can reach our dental office, however, there are a few things you can do on your own to help manage any dental emergency:

 Dull, persistent dental pain can often stem from a piece of food being stuck between the gums, so start by rinsing and flossing around the tooth.
 If this doesn’t help, or if the pain is severe, a cavity or crack in the enamel might be the problem.
 An OTC pain-reliever and cold compress can provide temporary relief until we can see you.

 Place a cold compress on the same side of the face as the broken tooth to help reduce any swelling.
 If the remaining tooth has a jagged edge, put a piece of sugarless gum or dental wax over it to prevent it from scratching the inside of the mouth.